ChieF-TroN/ct_dragstrip/README.txt

 Modifications:
 client/_polyzones.lua -- Add/Modify Polyzones for each track
 shared/_config.lua -- Add/Modify Light config, Edit client/server side config

+Update from 4.1 to 4.2
+- Added support for custom drag lights.
+(USE AT OWN RISK) ***I DO NOT GIVE SUPPORT FOR CUSTOM LIGHTS***
+- Added Framework auto detection.

 Update from 4.0 to 4.1
 - Added ox_lib menu support.